 Student users are loaded into a myCourses site when the course instructor requests their course site(s).
 Students gain access to course sites on the official course start date listed in COIN.
 Student access to courses is removed 60 days after the course end date.

 All active UMass Dartmouth faculty are loaded into the myCourses Faculty Support course as they become active university employees and listed as the course instructor of record in COIN.
 In some instances, a temporary user account may be established for a new faculty member, in order to participate in myCourses training.

-Faculty may request to have a teaching or graduate assistant enrolled into their course site(s).
+Faculty may request to have a teaching or graduate assistant enrolled in their course site(s).

 Steps to add student/TA in myCourses:

-Notifying the enrolled students that the Teaching Assistant will be monitoring the course.
+- The enrolled students are notified that a Teaching Assistant is monitoring the course.

 Access is permitted with written permission from the College Dean for the following: